Complexity Beyond Incentives: The Critical Role of Reporting Language: Results

+\begin{result}[Sequential choice and menu size] SD-CHOICE substantially increases accuracy relative to SD-DIRECT.
+In a reduced-form decomposition of the headline choice-accuracy effect, the priority-position/menu component accounts for $0.096$ to $0.127$ of the $0.285$ SD-CHOICE--SD-DIRECT gap, or roughly one-third to $45\%$.
+The remaining gap is a residual SD-CHOICE component that includes obvious strategy-proofness and the simpler one-at-a-time decision frame.
+SD-CHOICE also exceeds ACCURACY overall, with the clearest difference in SEP, suggesting that avoiding full-list construction can be behaviorally important. \end{result}

-\subsection{Efficiency Loss and Justified Envy}
+\subsection{Efficiency loss and justified envy}

 Reporting failures affect not only individual payoffs but also the aggregate outcome.
-To quantify these, we measure: (i) \emph{efficiency loss}, the shortfall of realized welfare from the welfare achievable under truthful reporting (computed at the market level), and (ii) \emph{justified envy}, the fraction of participants who end up preferring someone else’s allocated seat despite having higher priority.
+To quantify these, we measure: (i) \emph{efficiency loss}, the shortfall of realized welfare from what serial dictatorship would deliver under the realized priority order if all participants reported truthfully (computed at the market level), and (ii) \emph{justified envy}, the fraction of participants who end up preferring someone else’s allocated seat despite having higher priority.
+Both measures thus capture the cost of misreporting under the allocation rule in place, not distance from a utilitarian optimum.

 We now show that the treatment differences documented above for choice accuracy and Kendall distance translate into economically meaningful differences in welfare and fairness.
 Table~\ref{tab:allocation-efficiency} reports efficiency loss (shortfall from the welfare achievable under truthful reporting) and the share of participants with justified envy (a higher-priority participant preferring a lower-priority participant’s assignment).
-Across treatments and within each preference domain, lower accuracy coincides with higher efficiency loss and more envy.
-Moving from LEX to SEP to COMP, efficiency loss rises in every treatment (e.g., under SD-DIRECT: 3.98\% $\rightarrow$ 9.32\% $\rightarrow$ 13.07\%; under ACCURACY: 1.93\% $\rightarrow$ 6.80\% $\rightarrow$ 8.87\%), indicating that misreporting in more complex domains is costlier.
+Across treatments and within each preference domain, lower accuracy coincides with more justified envy; for efficiency loss, the association is driven by the large accuracy gaps between mechanism classes---ACCURACY and SD-CHOICE against the three direct interfaces---whose losses are similar to one another.
+Moving from LEX to SEP to COMP, efficiency loss rises in every treatment (e.g., under SD-DIRECT: 3.73\% $\rightarrow$ 8.35\% $\rightarrow$ 11.23\%; under ACCURACY: 0.44\% $\rightarrow$ 3.78\% $\rightarrow$ 5.76\%), indicating that misreporting in more complex domains is costlier.